Custody/Parenting Time Mediators

 *****Please be advised that our mediators do not accept phone calls or walk-ins.
 Your request must be submitted in writing to them.
 Please see our Contact page for information on ways to submit your request in writing.

-- Erica Day, J.D.- Custody Review; and parenting time concerns for cases in which the father's last name begins with H-O
+- Darrin Nichols, J.D.- Custody Review; and parenting time concerns for cases in which the father's last name begins with H-O

 - Abbie Schlager - Post-Judgment Custody Matters; parenting time concerns for cases in which the father's last name begins with P-Z